LOVE MEANS A LOT IN TENNIS

 The Yellow Ball clinic is for players who have progressed through our 12U clinics or are high school age and want to improve their game.
 This clinic is suitable for middle school players who are getting into tournaments, as well as high players who are working their way up through their high school teams.
 We will also have a court set aside for all our players new to the game.
 Players new to the game will focus on developing the different strokes and their ability to rally with other players.
 The more advanced players will work on improving their strokes through drills and learn to hit with spin.
 Players will learn proper serve technique for both the first and second serve.
 As players advance they will learn more about the physical and mental side of the game through more intense drilling, conditioning and competitive point play.
 Players will leave feeling prepared for tournament play or high school tennis.

 Match play is offered on Saturday afternoon for players signed up for our clinics.
 It is a great way for players to get match experience.
 Read more about Match Play below.

-Penn Oaks has an academy level programs for ages 10+.
-Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Chaz Irwin, Joel Irwin or Chris Louis - to learn more about our advanced tennis programs.
+Penn Oaks has an advanced level programs for ages 10+.
+Contact Penn Oaks and talk to one of our pros - Jonathan Hodess, Chaz Irwin, or Chris Louis - to learn more about our advanced tennis programs.